 As you are learning, it’s really important to write lots of code.
 Programming is like almost all skills and professions that you get better and better through practice.

 Contributing to open source can be a great way to practice and can be a good way to build connections in the community.
 Working on the same project for a long time will narrow your vision and hide other ways of doing things.
 You need to strive to look at other projects and develop on your own.

 Develop Your Soft Skills

-Being successful is all about writing the best code, it really should start with being able to communicate with other people.
+Being successful is not all about writing the best code, it really should start with being able to communicate with other people.